atuline/FastLED-Demos/README.md

 **button_demoReel100** - Use button to control the mode.
 Press button for > 1 second to save current mode to EEPROM (as startup mode).
 This required a 3rd party button library.

-**fht_log_ripple.ino** - Uses Fast Hartley Transform (from a 3rd party library) to translate input sounds into frequency domain output.
-This is NOT for the beginner.

 **notamesh.ino** - Huge IR controlled demo display.
 Now works with ESP8266 and NOT for beginners.

-**notasound.ino** - HUGE IR controlled sound reactive demo display.
-NOT for beginners.

 ## Introducing notamesh and notasound